 The Customer has and maintains all rights to any and all data which the Customer entrusts to the Supplier or which is generated or stored as part of the delivery of the Services.
 The Supplier may not use the Customer's data for anything besides the fulfillment of the Contract.
 [The Supplier may only use the Customer's data regarding the utilization of the Solution for the purpose of improving the Services and under the condition that data is anonymized.]

-The Supplier acknowledges that data in accordance with this provision is considered to constitute the Customer's confidential information.
+The Supplier acknowledges that data in accordance with this provision is considered Customer's confidential information.

-Transfer of intellectual property rights, if any, from the Supplier to the Customer in relation to the delivery of the Services must take place in accordance with the Standard Terms, cf. Appendix 3.
+Transfer of intellectual property rights, if any, from the Supplier to the Customer in relation to the delivery of the Services shall take place in accordance with the Standard Terms, cf. Appendix 3.

 [The Supplier’s Obligation to Assist The Customer or a New Supplier With Transition in Connection With Termination]